puerrrr/Focal-InfoNCE/README.md

 For unsupervised SimCSE, we sample 1 million sentences from English Wikipedia; for supervised SimCSE, we use the SNLI and MNLI datasets.
 You can run `data/download_wiki.sh` and `data/download_nli.sh` to download the two datasets.

 **Training scripts**
+We provide example training scripts for both unsupervised and supervised SimCSE.
+We explain the arguments in following:
+* `--train_file`: Training file path.
+We support "txt" files (one line for one sentence) and "csv" files (2-column: pair data with no hard negative; 3-column: pair data with one corresponding hard negative instance).
+You can use our provided Wikipedia or NLI data, or you can use your own data with the same format.
+* `--model_name_or_path`: Pre-trained checkpoints to start with.
+For now we support BERT-based models (`bert-base-uncased`, `bert-large-uncased`, etc.) and RoBERTa-based models (`RoBERTa-base`, `RoBERTa-large`, etc.).
+* `--temp`: Temperature for the contrastive loss.
+* `--pooler_type`: Pooling method.
+It's the same as the `--pooler_type` in the [evaluation part](#evaluation).
+* `--mlp_only_train`: We have found that for unsupervised SimCSE, it works better to train the model with MLP layer but test the model without it.
+You should use this argument when training unsupervised SimCSE models.
+* `--do_mlm`: Whether to use the MLM auxiliary objective.
+If True:
+  * `--mlm_weight`: Weight for the MLM objective.
+  * `--mlm_probability`: Masking rate for the MLM objective.

+All the other arguments are standard Huggingface's `transformers` training arguments.
+Some of the often-used arguments are: `--output_dir`, `--learning_rate`, `--per_device_train_batch_size`.
+In our example scripts, we also set to evaluate the model on the STS-B development set (need to download the dataset following the [evaluation](#evaluation) section) and save the best checkpoint.

+For results in the paper, we use Nvidia 3090 GPUs with CUDA 11.
+Using different types of devices or different versions of CUDA/other softwares may lead to slightly different performance.

+**Convert models**

+Our saved checkpoints are slightly different from Huggingface's pre-trained checkpoints.
+Run `python simcse_to_huggingface.py --path {PATH_TO_CHECKPOINT_FOLDER}` to convert it.
+After that, you can evaluate it by our [evaluation](#evaluation) code or directly use it [out of the box](#use-our-models-out-of-the-box).